-As of June 30, 2021, the assessments of the income tax returns of the Company and its subsidiary are as follows:
+As at June 30, 2022, the assessments of the income tax returns of the Company and its subsidiary are as follows:

-The assessment of income tax returns The Company Assessed and approved up to 2019.
-Pei Jin International Co., Ltd. Assessed and approved up to 2019.
+The assessment of income tax returns The Company Assessed and approved up to 2020.
+Pei Jin International Co., Ltd. Assessed and approved up to 2020.